solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 2. voting during `reward interval`

-During reward interval, vote transactions must be processed normally for achieving consensus and make progress for rooted blocks.
-However, those vote transactions may potentially change the vote accounts balance (i.e. pay for the voting transaction fee), before the epoch rewards are paid.
+During reward interval, vote transactions must be processed normally for achieving consensus and making progress for rooted blocks.
+However, those vote transactions may potentially change the vote accounts balance (i.e. pay for the voting transaction fee if vote_account and vote transaction fee paying accounts are the same), before the epoch rewards are paid.
 When the epoch rewards are paid, those transaction fees will be wiped out.
 To prevent this, we will force the vote_account and vote_transaction fee paying account must be different.

 3. snapshot taken during the `rewarding interval`